 Imagine coming into work after a long weekend only to be confronted by your boss who claims that you have been embezzling money.
 Not only could these accusations ruin your professional reputation, but they could send you to jail.

 Embezzlement charges can stem from many complex situations.
 If you have been accused of or charged with embezzlement or a similar white-collar crime, it is imperative that you take immediate action.
-Please contact the experienced Shelby embezzlement defense lawyers at Teddy, Meekins & Talbert today.
+Contact us online or call the experienced Shelby criminal defense attorney at Teddy, Meekins & Talbert, P.L.L.C., today.

 Under North Carolina law, a person convicted of an embezzlement charge could face very harsh penalties.
 Indeed, a North Carolina embezzlement conviction can result in jail time of up to 6 months for crimes involving less than $100,000, and 73 months for crimes involving more than $100,000.